 - You do need to file a tax return.
 You may have heard that your salary is all or partly “tax free.”
 If you meet certain requirements, it is true that you may not owe any US income tax on your foreign earned income.
 However, you are still required to file a US tax return every year, even if you owe no taxes.

-- For 2017, up to $102,100 of foreign earned income may be excluded from US income tax.
-(For 2018, the limit is $103,900.)
+- For 2018, up to $103,900 of foreign earned income may be excluded from US income tax.
+(For 2019, the limit has not yet been announced.)
 (See Qualifying for the Foreign Earned Income Exclusion on the Overseas Tax Q&A page.)
 If you only lived overseas for part of the year, this amount is prorated to the proportion of the year in which you lived and worked overseas.